 JLR Secure Gateway is a cybersecurity layer that blocks all diagnostic communication with the vehicle unless the workshop has an active Topix Cloud subscription, approved diagnostic hardware (Pathfinder with DoIP interface), and valid technician credentials.
 Without all three, your garage cannot read manufacturer-specific fault codes, perform module programming, calibrate sensors, or carry out software updates.
 Basic OBD2 emissions data is still accessible, but that covers less than 15% of the vehicle's systems.
-If your workshop cannot authenticate through Topix Cloud, they cannot properly service your 2021+ JLR vehicle.
+JLR introduced Topix Cloud requirements progressively from 2017MY, with full mandatory cloud authentication on all new models from 2021MY.
+If your workshop cannot authenticate through Topix Cloud, they cannot properly service your modern JLR vehicle.
 Period.

 A customer brought a 2022 L460 Range Rover to us after their local garage fitted a new battery.
 The battery was physically installed correctly, but the vehicle displayed multiple warning lights, the stop-start system was disabled, and the air suspension defaulted to motorway height.
 The garage had no way to register the new battery with the Battery Energy Management (BEM) module because they could not authenticate through Secure Gateway.
 We connected via Pathfinder with Topix Cloud, registered the battery in under ten minutes, and every system returned to normal operation.
 Without Secure Gateway access, a simple battery swap becomes an unresolvable problem.